donedgardo/blog/content/blog/tic-tac-toe-pub-sub.md

   (. (. node -pubsub) (subscribe topic handle-message)))
 ```

-Here we use this `subscribe-to-topic` function, and we pass in the ipfs node, the topic we want to subscribe to and a handler
+Here we use this `subscribe-to-topic` function, and we pass in the ipfs node, the topic we want to subscribe to a handler
 function to be called everytime we get a new message from that topic.

 #### 5. Publish messages